No. 3 UConn women avoid 1st 2-game skid since '93, top UCLA

 Associated Press

+“That particular loss the other night probably told a lot of players that you’re not good enough right now with the way you’re playing basketball and told our team that you’re not playing as a team,” Auriemma said.

+“And you can use any excuse you want.
+Well, we don’t half our team.
+And that’s not either here or there.
+You can still play as a team even though you’re missing key components of your team.
+So I think the change was to try and play more as a team,” he said.

-Dorka Juhasz shot 5 of 5 for 16 points with 16 rebounds and Evina Westbrook added 17 points, seven assists and seven rebounds for the Huskies (6-2).
+Dorka Juhasz shot 5 of 5 for 16 points with 16 rebounds and Evina Westbrook added 17 points, seven assists and seven rebounds for the Huskies (6-2) as all five starters scored in double figures.

 UCLA (5-3) trailed 65-51 with 1:20 left before scoring 10 straight points, closing within four with 37 seconds to go.
 The Huskies pulled away after that.

-In their first game without her, the Huskies lost to unranked Georgia Tech on Thursday and were held to a season-low 44 points.

-UConn hasn’t lost two straight since March 1993, before coach Geno Auriemma built the team into a perennial national power.
+UConn hasn’t lost two straight since March 1993, before Auriemma built the team into a perennial national power.

 Charisma Osbornes led UCLA with with 26 points, while Jaelynn Penn had 10 points and seven rebounds.
 The Bruins fell to 0-7 overall against UConn.